Sublight Propulsion Primer

 Divorcing the exhaust from the core is the key to miniaturizing a fusion engine.
 A pulsed, “microfusion” reactor working under inertial electrostatic confinement parameters is best suited for this purpose.
 The microfusion reactor is used to generate electricity and to thermally preheat a propellant with liquid heat exchangers.
 Downstream of the reactor, the drive is fed the preheated gas and, upon nozzle ingress, zaps it with an electrical arc.
 The doubly heated propellant grants impressive exhaust velocity from 250 m/s at low gear (high exhaust volume) to 10,000 m/s at high gear (low exhaust volume), without the need for heavy magnetic bottles.

 But the true advantage of the arcjet is that it can be made safe for atmospheric flight, as the exhaust products are hot gases not directly from the blazing fusion reaction interior to the reactor core.
 Air can be scooped and heated as propellant, granting a vessel very long ranges in dense atmospheres with suitable chemical compositions.
 Arcjets must not run too hot in an atmosphere, however, as they can cause both gas dissociation and blowback around the thruster nozzle.
-Maximum specific impulse is on the order of 10,000+ seconds in atmosphere and 2,000 to 3,000 seconds in vacuum with onboard propellant reserves, more than enough for a hypersonic transport or medium-range strike craft.
+Maximum specific impulse is on the order of 10,000+ seconds in atmosphere and over 3,000 seconds in vacuum with onboard propellant reserves, more than enough for a hypersonic transport or medium-range strike craft.

 When a corporation or nation needs to move its freighters or flotillas about in deep space, and lower thrust-to-weight ratios are acceptable in the pursuit of long-haul efficiency, the shear flow z-pinch and its derivatives are the most advanced and terrifying propulsion systems available.